ugotapi/overheadpagingpi/README.md

 HOW IT WORKS:
 1. Someone comes in your building front area and sees the wall mounted tablet at hits the correct button.
 2. It plays the sound on the overhead speakers alerting someone inside.
-3. It also plays a sound on the tablet that an alert has been set.
+3. It also plays an mp3 sound on the tablet that an alert has been set to the person tapping the tablet.